UDASE-CHiME2023/reverberant-LibriCHiME-5/README.md

     - `voicehome_path` is the path to the VoiceHome dataset that you should have previously downloaded (see preparation section above).
     - `reverberant_librichime_5_json_path` is the path to the metadata of the reverberant LibriCHiME-5 dataset, you do not need to change it.
     - `reverberant_librichime_5_audio_path` is the path where you want to store the reverberant LibriCHiME-5 dataset.
+- Run

+    `python create_audio_from_json.py --subset dev`

-- Run `python create_audio_from_json.py --subset dev`.
+    `python create_audio_from_json.py --subset eval` (not yet available)

-For each set (only dev for the moment) of the reverberant LibriCHiME-5 dataset, we have three subsets dependending on the maximum number of simultaneously-active speakers (1, 2 or 3).
+For the dev and eval sets (only dev for the moment) of the reverberant LibriCHiME-5 dataset, we have three subsets dependending on the maximum number of simultaneously-active speakers (1, 2 or 3).
 These subsets are stored in separate subfolders whose name indicates the maximum number of simultaneously-active speakers.

 At the path defined by the variable `reverberant_librichime_5_audio_path` in `path.py`, you should obtain:

 ```
 ├── dev
-│   ├── 1 (3561 files)
+│   ├── 1 (3 561 files)
 │   │   ├── [...]_mix.wav
 │   │   ├── [...]_noise.wav
 │   │   ├── [...]_speech.wav
-│   ├── 2 (1695 files)
+│   ├── 2 (1 695 files)
 │   │   ├── [...]_mix.wav
 │   │   ├── [...]_noise.wav
 │   │   ├── [...]_speech.wav